 Looking for European flair?

 We’ve got it.
 For a taste of France, start your day with a crepe at The French Market, or for a fine dining option try the Northshore Brasserie – ooh la la!
-A visit to the ‘boot’ of Italy will showcase Chef Matt Gallaher’s second restaurant in the downtown area called Emilia in Market Square.
+A visit to the ‘boot’ of Italy will showcase Chef Matt Gallaher’s restaurant Emilia in Market Square.
 Savelli’s is a tiny hidden spot on Sutherland that will surprise you – but make reservations or get there early because it might be a long wait if you don’t.
 Schulz Brau is serving up some favorites of Germany from their Schnitzel Kitchen to go along with their authentic beer.
 Who can resist a pretzel paired with hefeweizen?
 For representation from Scotland, the Jig & Reel will not leave you wanting.
-Listen to live music and enjoy their authentic fish and chips or sample some of their fine whiskey and scotch.
-Fun fact – they have over 800 varieties, so you could taste a different one daily for over two and a half years and never try the same one twice!
+Listen to live music and enjoy their authentic fish and chips or sample some of their fine whisky and scotch.
+Fun fact – they have over 950 varieties, so you could taste a different one daily for over two and a half years and never try the same one twice!
 If you’d rather just have a quick pour before, say, a show at the Tennessee Theatre, you won’t have to go far.
 Right next door is Clancy’s, so say ‘slainte’ and down your pint as you think of Ireland.
 Tapas-style plates designed for sharing are what you can expect at Kefi.
 No better homage to Greece can compare, and no other place will have you this excited about the most delicious beans you’ll ever eat in your life!

 Delights from Africa and the Middle East await